augsahil/Book-Publishing-System/readme.md

 ## 👤 Author

-I buuilt this as a **technical assignment submission** to demonstrate backend engineering, audit design, and system thinking.
+I built this as a **technical assignment submission** to demonstrate backend engineering, audit design, and system thinking.

 ---